INTERNATIONAL WORKSHOP

 - "The role of AgeTech to Support Aging in Place in Rural and Underserved Areas"

-Prof. Aisling Ann O'Kane (University of Bristol, UK)
+Prof. Aisling Ann O'Kane (University of Bristol, United Kingdom) (Remote Spekear)

 Closing Remarks